 "Everybody at NBC, everybody at the Today Show, everybody understood that Ann was kicked out of her position because Matt didn’t want her there," an NBC staffer told NYMag.
 "That’s why it was so personal between Ann and Matt."

 Put bluntly, a qualified and respected woman's career suffered in order to boost a man's.
 Now that it's come to light that the man in question used his power inappropriately, we're left wondering how many more times this has to happen.
 How loud do we have to yell to stop women from suffering the consequences of men's actions?
 How many more have to come forward before things change?
-From Weinstein to Louis C.K. to Lauer, so many women were denied the chance at a career due to powerful men whose bad behavior was supported or ignored by their industry.
+From Weinstein to Louis C.K. to Lauer, so many women were denied the chance at a career due to powerful men whose bad behaviour was supported or ignored by their industry.
 At this point, we don't just need an apology — we need a time machine.

 Refinery29 has reached out to Ann Curry, Matt Lauer, and NBC for comment.